 When booked for speaking engagements, sports speakers reignite the passion in their audiences through the passion they have for sports.
-A difficult career to embark on, becoming a professional sports person requires endless passion to put in the hours for training, maintain injuries and take on competition.
+A difficult career to embark on, becoming a professional sportsperson requires endless passion to put in the hours for training, maintain injuries and take on the competition.

 Having achieved 14 caps for England and the Premiership title with his club, Ugo has not forgotten where his career started, and regularly supports grassroots rugby.
 Most recently, he presented the award for the Gallagher Rugby Club of the Season.

-Performing to the maximum of your ability is the goal for many, and in a business environment, is can be the key to improved productivity, profitability, and positive employees.
-Achieving sustainable peak performance yields long lasting results and can be done with the support of an expert.
+Performing to the maximum of your ability is the goal for many, and in a business environment, it can be the key to improved productivity, profitability, and positive employees.
+Achieving sustainable peak performance yields long-lasting results and can be done with the support of an expert.

 At Champions Speakers we have a range of speakers who can share how they reached peak performance in their respective careers.

-Hailed as the best ever snooker player, few have beaten the talent that is Ronnie O’Sullivan on the table.
-The five-time World Champion has maintained his elite playing style over the course of 30 years, a testament to his standard of peak performance.
+Hailed as the best snooker player, few have beaten the talent that is Ronnie O’Sullivan on the table.
+The five-time World Champion has maintained his elite playing style for 30 years, a testament to his standard of peak performance.

 Showing no signs of faltering, Ronnie, who lets audiences into his career secrets at events, has recently won the first round of the English Open and is set to take the overall title, once again.

-Having previously worked to support other victims of terror attacks, Martine once again embraced the challenges of the Covid-19 pandemic, and became a support to local people, assisting with their daily needs.
+Having previously worked to support other victims of terror attacks, Martine once again embraced the challenges of the recent years and became a support to local people, assisting with their daily needs.